 Our software service is well suited to most processes of selection by peer review, and can be further customized to fit your needs and procedures.
 In particular, EditFlow makes it easy to implement and manage complex editorial workflows (bi-cameral editorial board, voting, sectioning by subject areas, etc).

-We’re also proud of the quality of our prompt customer support: we’re an email away from users, ready to provide help, implement customizations, or guide you by screen-sharing and video-chat.
+We’re also proud of the quality of our prompt and competent customer support: we’re an email away from users, ready to provide help, implement customizations, or guide you by screen-sharing and video-chat.

 Send us an email and we’ll be happy to offer you a tour of EditFlow, or set up a demo instance to try it yourself.